Aletechdev/xpmd/README.md

 Collect metadata for sequencing experiments.
 Generates separate metadata files for individual samples using spreadsheet input.
 Ensures required metadata is included.
 Validates metadata labels and values to enable datamining efforts.

+For QUnit testing, simply open unittest.html using a browser.